aviferdman/LLMs-and-Multi-Agent-Orchestration---Assignment7/doc/ARCHITECTURE.md

 The AI Agent League Competition System implements a multi-agent architecture for running Even-Odd game tournaments.
 The system uses a three-layer design with clear separation of concerns.

+### MCP Server Architecture

+**Every agent in the system is an MCP (Model Context Protocol) server.** Each agent:
+- Runs as an independent HTTP server exposing an `/mcp` endpoint
+- Communicates using the `league.v2` protocol wrapped in JSON-RPC 2.0
+- Processes incoming protocol messages and sends responses
+- Maintains its own state and handles requests asynchronously

+This MCP-based design enables:
+- **Decoupling**: Agents are completely independent and interchangeable
+- **Scalability**: New agents can be added without system changes
+- **Interoperability**: Any MCP-compliant agent can participate
+- **Extensibility**: Future games can reuse the same agent infrastructure

 ---

 ## Architecture Diagram